SteppeChange/srt_test/README.md

 First client receives DATA packets and sends ACK reply.
 Second client sends DATA packets with time stamp and receives ACK.
 Than calculate rtt.
-It sends 100kb per 200ms https://github.com/SteppeChange/srt_test/blob/master/SRTTest/SRTTestThread.mm#L25
+This exmaple sends 100kb per 200ms https://github.com/SteppeChange/srt_test/blob/master/SRTTest/SRTTestThread.mm#L25
+But problem can be reproduced on other bitrate too.
-Normaly, rtt is about 0.1 second for 100000 bytes packet.
+Normaly, the rtt is about 0.1 second for 100000 bytes packet.
 Assert indicates that rtt is huge.